Table of Contents

 GitHub alone is a treasure trove for programming hopefuls to start their careers.
 For beginners, it is the best platform to work with their peers and learn as you contribute.
 There are projects exclusively for beginners, and there are also humongous repositories of high-level ideas that allow newcomers into the fold.
 Use these chances wisely to learn as you grow, and hone your skills as a developer.

-If you are curious to master Machine learning and AI, boost your career with an advanced course of Machine Learning and AI with IIIT-B & Liverpool John Moores University.
+If you are curious to master Machine learning and AI, boost your career with an our Master of Science in Machine Learning & AI with IIIT-B & Liverpool John Moores University.